877-852-8463CareersLocationsPatient PortalRequest Appointment

 Glaucoma Specialists in Michigan & Ohio

-Our Glaucoma Doctors Utilize the Newest Techniques & Technologies
+Our Glaucoma Specialists Utilize the Newest Techniques & Technologies

 Sometimes the eye’s drainage canals can become clogged over time.
 This causes fluid to build up in the eye.
-Glaucoma is the term for a group of eye diseases that result from this fluid build up.
+Glaucoma is the term for a group of eye diseases that result from this fluid buildup.
 These diseases damage the optic nerve.
+The glaucoma specialists at Specialty Eye Institute are ready to help you with surgery and treatment options in Michigan and Ohio

 Glaucoma is a very common degenerative disease that often has no symptoms.
 Nearly 3 million Americans suffer from glaucoma, but only about half are even aware that they have the disease.
 Left untreated, glaucoma can cause vision loss and even blindness.
-Our staff of glaucoma specialists offer dependable and safe eye surgery and treatment options to clients in Ohio and Michigan.
-Give our team of ophthalmologists and doctors a call by phone at (877) 852-8463 to request an appointment.
+Our staff of glaucoma specialists offers dependable and safe eye surgery and treatment options to clients in Ohio and Michigan.
+Give our team of ophthalmologists and doctors a call by phone at (877) 852-8463 to Schedule Appointment.

 Give Us a Call Today